o0om/lunar-security-checklist/README.md

 # 🌙 Lunar Security Checklist

-A comprehensive personal security checklist with a beautiful Luna-themed interface, helping you secure your digital life and protect your privacy.
+A beautiful, comprehensive personal security checklist with a stunning Luna-themed interface.
+Secure your digital life and protect your privacy with our modern, intuitive checklist.

 ## ✨ Features